 Number of Conversions Completed

 Overall Social Media Reach

 If you reached your primary and secondary goals and have tons of data to prove it, you’re ready to create new goals and up the ante on social media.

 A social media audit is different from just looking at engagement and reach.
-It requires checking all of your social media marketing efforts, as well as analysing your tactics and your competition.
+It requires checking all of your social media marketing efforts and analysing your tactics and your competition.

-I recommend scheduling time to audit your social media marketing on a quarterly basis.
+I recommend scheduling time to audit your social media marketing every quarter.
 This will ensure you have enough useful data to make important decisions.
 Plus, the timing will allow you to make any necessary tweaks to your social media marketing as you head into the next quarter.